husonlab/splitstree6/doc/user-manual.md

 that provides a network that contains all input trees.
 However, it does not aim at minimizing the hybridization number.

-# Consensus Trees and Networks
+# Consensus trees and networks

 The methods in this chapter all attempt to summarise information contained in a set of trees.
 (Most also work if the input contains